 The basis of power

-Historically, power in relationships was based around money - which usually favoured men.
+Historically, power in relationships was based around money – which usually favored men.
 These days, most young couples have a more balanced financial setup, and this is linked to having more equality overall in the relationship .
 Seeking a balance in your own relationship is a good sign that you’re stepping out of the shadows of history.

 Money isn’t the only factor in how people exert power in relationships.
 Power is also built around emotional resources like communication skills and the ability to meet each other’s needs.
 Someone who is stronger emotionally may be better equipped to love, support, and commit to a romantic partner.
 Think of a person who is very insecure and afraid that their partner will leave them.
 In this situation the other person would hold more emotional power.